Guide your poems into print with Primers!

-Primers is a biannual mentoring and publication scheme organised by Nine Arches Press, now in its seventh edition.
+Primers is a biannual mentoring and publication scheme organised by Nine Arches Press, now in its eighth edition.
 It provides a unique opportunity for talented poets to find publication and receive a programme of supportive feedback, mentoring and promotion.
-We're delighted to announce that the selecting editor and mentor for Primers Volume Seven is poet and novelist Katie Hale.
+We're delighted to announce that the selecting editor and mentor for Primers Volume Eight is Laurie Bolger.

 The three selected poets will receive:

-- Two poetry mentoring sessions with Katie Hale.
+- Two poetry mentoring sessions with Laurie Bolger

-- An editorial mentoring session with Nine Arches Press editor and Jerwood Compton Poetry Fellow Jane Commane.
+- Editorial mentoring session with Nine Arches Press editor Jane Commane

-- Publication in Primers Volume Seven in summer 2024.
+- Publication in Primers: Volume Eight in summer 2026

-- Ten free copies of Primers Volume Seven.
+- Ten free copies of Primers: Volume Eight

-All ten shortlisted poets will receive a publication spotlight feature on our blog, plus a special Nine Arches poetry-writing handbook bundle worth £30.
+All ten shortlisted poets will receive publication in a spotlight feature on our blog, a Nine Arches poetry book bundle worth £30, plus an exclusive online workshop on developing your voice in poetry with Roy McFarlane.

 Submission Guidelines and How to Enter: